 Logger, but what if it could get by without

 You can tell Angular that the dependency is optional by annotating the

 constructor argument with

-@Optional(), our code must be prepared for a null value.
-If we
+@Optional(), your code must be prepared for a null value.
+If you

 logger to null.

-We learned the basics of Angular dependency injection in this chapter.
-We can register various kinds of providers, and we know how to ask for an injected object (such as a service) by adding a parameter to a constructor.
+You learned the basics of Angular dependency injection in this page.
+You can register various kinds of providers, and you know how to ask for an injected object (such as a service) by adding a parameter to a constructor.

-Angular dependency injection is more capable than we've described.
-We can learn more about its advanced features, beginning with its support for nested injectors, in the Hierarchical Dependency Injection chapter.
+Angular dependency injection is more capable than this guide has described.
+You can learn more about its advanced features, beginning with its support for nested injectors, in Hierarchical Dependency Injection.